openintegrationhub/OIH-Edge-Extension/README.md

 1. Clone the repository
 2. Create your own Edge Flow configuration or use an existing demo configuration and copy it to the main_config folder
-3. Build and run the Docker container with the following command:
+3. Build and run the Docker container with the following commands:
    - **docker-compose build**
    - **docker-compose run app**